Terry Farrell (architect): Career

-Farrell is on the Design Advisory Committee of the Mayor of London.
+Farrell was on the Design Advisory Committee of the Mayor of London.
 In 2008 he was appointed Design and Planning Leader for the Thames Gateway, Europe's largest regeneration project.

-Farrell was named CBE in 1996 and made a Knight Bachelor in 2001.
+Farrell was appointed Officer of the Order of the British Empire (OBE) in the 1978 Birthday Honours, promoted to Commander of the Order of the British Empire (CBE) in the 1996 New Year Honours for services to architecture, and knighted in the 2001 Birthday Honours for services to architecture and urban design.

 He was made a visiting professor at the School of Architecture, Planning and Landscape at Newcastle University, and also an honorary freeman of Newcastle, in 2016.
 In 2018, he donated £1 million and his archive to the university.
+The Farrell Centre at the university opened in 2023.

-Personal life
+Personal life and death

-Farrell has been married three times, and has five children and six grandchildren.
+Farrell married three times.
+He had five children.

+He died on 28 September 2025, at the age of 87.
+Grimshaw predeceased him earlier that month.